MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxrtstreamcreate.md

 ## -description

-AcxRtStreamCreate creates an ACX RTStream audio stream that is used by the OS to stream audio data
+AcxRtStreamCreate creates an ACX RTStream audio stream that is used by the OS to stream audio data.

 ## -parameters